 During the financial crisis, gold provided a safe haven for seven months until it lost all its gains.
 This meant those moving their capital to gold at the beginning of the crash would have made no profits.
 But if you had invested in gold in 2008, you would have incurred severe losses.
 This does not sound like a haven to me.

 The S&P 500 goes on a staggering bull run making 481% to January 2020

-Gold makes 138% from 2009 to 2012 moving in correlation with the market, then suffers a serious crash wiping out 42% of its value.
-The crash and stagnation last 8 years.
+Gold made 138% from 2009 to 2012, moving in correlation with the market, then suffered a serious crash wiping out 42% of its value.
+The crash and stagnation last eight years.

 Gold is still 13% lower than its previous all-time high.

-So during an 11-year bull run in the stock market, Gold actually lost 13% of its value.
+So during an 11-year stock market bull run, gold lost 13% of its value.

 - Gold might provide a very temporary solution as a safe haven during the early part of a stock market correction.

-- Gold is only a safe haven is people think it is.
+- Gold is only a safe haven if people think it is.